jdillenberger/wp-mintfit/README.md

 - Results

 To get the plugin to work - you first need to go to the `Options` page.
 To add your `client-id` and `client-secret`.
 Without those two keys the plugin won't work.
+In this section you can also select the tests from which data is to be synchronized.

+Additionally you can use the results-page to view and delete data from your local database.

 ### API Usage